Use ShareFile with Citrix Endpoint Management

 If the Citrix Files logo does not appear, clear the browser cache and try again.

-If you plan to clone the storage zones controller, capture the disk image before you proceed with configuring the storage zones controller.
+If you plan to clone the storage zones controller, capture the disk image before you continue with configuring the storage zones controller.

 For an integration only with storage zone connectors, you don’t use the storage zones controller administrative console.
 That interface requires a Citrix Files administrator account, which isn’t necessary for this solution.
 As a result, you run a PowerShell script to prepare the storage zones controller for use without the Citrix Files control plane.
 The script does the following: